School of Graduate Studies Academic Requirements

 Advancement to Candidacy

 The formal acceptance of a student as a candidate for the doctoral degree is the responsibility of the student’s department or the committee supervising the doctoral program in accordance with the written procedures of the academic unit.
 Generally, advancement to candidacy allows the student to enter the dissertation research phase of the degree program, and occurs after all course work and exam requirements are satisfied.
 At its discretion the supervising unit may require a student to pass qualifying examinations before candidacy is granted.
 Students are expected to make regular and continuous progress toward the degree.
 Advancement to candidacy in a PhD program should occur within a maximum of 6 years post-matriculation with a bachelor’s degree (no later than at the completion of 36 semester hours of graduate study) and 4 years post-matriculation with a master’s degree (no later than at the completion of 18 semester hours of graduate study).
-Students may continue in pre-candidacy status beyond this time by means of a petition to the School of Graduate Studies by the student and program director, based on evidence of student progress toward the degree.
+Students may continue in pre-candidacy status beyond this time on a limited basis by means of a petition to the School of Graduate Studies by the student and program director, based on evidence of student progress toward the degree.
 Individual programs can require advancement to candidacy before the time limit set in this policy.

 The School of Graduate Studies must promptly be notified in writing of the decision concerning a student’s advancement to candidacy, and a copy of the notification must be sent to the student concerned.
 A student who is refused candidacy status may not undertake further study for credit toward the doctoral degree within the same department or supervising unit.
 With the approval of both the department concerned and the School of Graduate studies, such a student may: